 It’s getting intense

-21. Christians have ruled Nigeria for 25 years and 9 months while Muslims have ruled for 34 years and 11 months.
+21. As of April 2020, Christians have ruled Nigeria for 25 years and 9 months while Muslims have ruled for 34 years and 11 months.
 Incumbent President Muhammadu Buhari is a Muslim.

 22. Chief Ernest Adegunle Oladeinde Shonekan is the only civilian Head-of-State without a political party to rule Nigeria.
 He was also the only unelected leader and the only one to resign from office on November 17, 1993.